 Although we see the benefits of biotechnology as a practical application in both agriculture and modern medicine, we recognize that not all share our view.
 We respect consumers’ freedom to choose from a variety of food products – whether produced conventionally, with biotechnology or organically – in the marketplace.
-In fact, we are proud to say that AFIA’s members represent all three of these production types.
+In fact, we are proud to say that the American Feed Industry Association’s members represent all three of these production types.

-At AFIA, we value scientific research that fosters innovation in agriculture so more people have access to affordable and nutritious food.
+At the AFIA, we value scientific research that fosters innovation in agriculture so more people have access to affordable and nutritious food.
 We continue to advocate for lawmakers and regulators to adopt policies that provide truthful information about biotechnology and biotech ingredients, so that farmers and ranchers are not blocked from using this safe technology and so that consumers can have the best information available with which to make decisions about the food they feed their families and pets.